toor1245/MatrixDotNet/README.md

 MatrixDotNet is a lightweight .NET library for calculate matrix.
 You can install MatrixDotNet via [NuGet package](https://www.nuget.org/packages/MatrixDotNet/).

 ### Features
-* Matrix DotNet is made in priority on speed and accuracy of calculations
+* MatrixDotNet is made in priority on speed and accuracy of calculations

 ##### Example
 [!code-csharp[StrassenSample.cs](https://github.com/toor1245/MatrixDotNet/blob/master/samples/Samples/Samples/StrassenSample.cs)]